 Despite the many regulations, marijuana businesses can still promote their brands and products.
 They just have to get back to basics and get creative.
 Ultimately, the secret to success when marketing in a highly regulated industry is to promote a lifestyle rather than product or service benefits.

 For marijuana businesses, the first step is to leverage print advertising in industry publications and marijuana-friendly publications.
-Furthermore, direct mail offers a big opportunity for marijuana businesses.
+Furthermore, highly strategic direct mail offers a big opportunity for marijuana businesses.
 Many of these traditional marketing tactics are overlooked by businesses today, but for highly regulated businesses, they’re the foundation of a successful marketing plan.

 All hope isn’t lost for digital marketing either.
 Marijuana advertisers just have to be very familiar with their state and local marketing rules for marijuana marketing.
 They also need to think outside-the-box.
 For example, content marketing is essential.
 In states that allow marijuana businesses to publish blogs, blogging should be a top priority.
 Next, writing articles for other websites by reaching out to sites where a business’s target audience already spends time is very important.
 This will help businesses build credibility and brand trust that can lead to word-of-mouth marketing and sales.
 Keep in mind, the content should not be promotional.
 It should be educational, so people will want to share it with their own connections (and so the business stays out of legal trouble).